Mastodon

 4. Interest spread on uninvested cash

-Trading 212 holds your uninvested cash in money market funds and bank deposits.
-They pass on a portion of the interest to you (currently advertising rates around 4-5% on GBP cash, depending on Bank of England base rate) and keep the rest as a spread.
-Larger broker, larger interest spread possible.
-This is now a meaningful and growing revenue stream for all "free" brokers, particularly post-2022 when interest rates rose.
+Trading 212 holds uninvested cash in money market funds and bank deposits.
+They pass on a portion of the interest (currently around 4-5% on GBP cash) and keep the rest as a spread of roughly 0.5-1.5 percentage points.
+This is a meaningful and growing revenue stream for all "free" brokers post-2022.

 5. Trading 212 Plus subscription

-A paid tier (£3.99/month in 2026, exact pricing varies) that adds features like more daily order limits, additional pies, and a small interest boost.
-Optional - the free tier remains fully usable.
+A paid tier (£3.99/month in 2026) adding more daily order limits, additional pies, and a small interest boost.
+The free tier remains fully usable.

 What about payment for order flow?

-Payment for Order Flow (PFOF) is the practice where a broker routes customer orders to specific market makers in exchange for a kickback.
-It became famous through Robinhood in the US, where it is the main commission-free model.
+Payment for Order Flow (PFOF) is where a broker routes customer orders to specific market makers in exchange for a kickback.
+It became famous through Robinhood in the US, where it underpins commission-free trading.

 The legitimate risks worth knowing